sivaren/sivaren/README.md

 ---

 ### 🧙‍♂️ About Me:
 Hi, folks!
 My name is Rava Attar, and people often joke that I'm Raffi Ahmad's son.
 I'm a Computer Science graduate from Institut Teknologi Bandung with a strong background in Software Engineering and Web Development.
-Currently, I am deeply interested in the field of Cybersecurity.
+Currently, I am deeply interested in the field of Cybersecurity and Web3.

 I have a keen interest in finance and economics.
 I have been actively investing in the Indonesian stock market since 2020.
 Recently, I discovered the potential of blockchain technology in the financial system, leading me to allocate my assets into cryptocurrency.